swesterfeld/pandaresampler/README.md

 while compiling your code, this will not require any library to be present to compile or run your compiled program.
-In this case, you can simply copy everything from the include/ directory of the pandaresampler to your project.
+In this case, you can simply copy everything from the `include/` directory of the pandaresampler to your project and avoid using `pkg-config`.

 ## License